Guided Visual Exploration of Relations in Data Sets: Introduction

 We assume that the user observes a set of {\em relations} such as correlations, cluster structures etc. from the data, as later defined by Definition~\ref{def:relation}.
 A constraint---or a set of constraints---can either preserve or break a relation.
 If the user observes that some relations are preserved in the data the user can infer that the data obeys the constraints that preserve these relations.

 In this paper we assume that the user's knowledge can be parametrised by a set of constraints ${\cal T}_u$ and by a uniform distribution over data sets in $\Omega_{{\cal{T}}_u}$, with the probability of the data sets in the complement $\Omega\setminus\Omega_{{\cal{T}}_u}$ being zero.
 We call this uniform distribution a {\em background distribution}, which describes the probabilities the user gives for different possible data sets.
 Intuitively, the constraints denote the relations (or patterns) in the data that the user already is aware of.
-In the user's mind, any data set that is not contradictory with any of these constraints is equally probable, while a data sets which contradict with any of the constraints have zero probability.
+In the user's mind, any data set that is not contradictory with any of these constraints is equiprobable, while data sets contradicting with any of the constraints have zero probability.
 In the absence of constraints, that is, when the user knows nothing, the user's knowledge is described by the background distribution corresponding to the situation that the user considers all possible data sets equally likely, as shown in Figure~\ref{fig:background}.
+Our objective is that the system would not show the user relations or patterns that the user is already aware of, as parametrised by constraints in ${\cal T}_u$.

-Now, out of all possible {\em views} of the data (such as scatter plots over different coordinate axes) the most informative should be the one that---according to some measure---shows the maximal difference between the data set $X$ and a data set sampled from the background distribution as in Figure~\ref{fig:informativeview}.
-When looking at this view, the user may learn more about the relations in the data and can add the learned knowledge as new constraints in ${\cal{T}}_u$, after which a new maximally informative view can be produced.
+Now, out of all possible {\em views} of the data (such as scatter plots over different coordinate axes) the most informative view should be the one that---according to some measure---shows the maximal difference between the data set $X$ and a data set sampled from the background distribution as in Figure~\ref{fig:informativeview}.
+When looking at this view, the user may learn more about the relations in the data and can add the gained knowledge as new constraints in ${\cal{T}}_u$, after which a new maximally informative view can be produced.
 This iterative process continues until the user has learned all he or she wants to know about the data; this is the approach taken, for example, in \citet{puolamaki:2016} and \citet*{puolamaki2017}.
-As already mentioned, the drawback of the approach is that each new view is by definition also maximally surprising to the user and that there is no way to guide the exploration towards the user's interests.
+As already mentioned, the drawback of the approach is that each new view is by definition also maximally surprising to the user and there is no way to guide the exploration towards the user's interests.